Zhang Wufeng: Biography

 Zhang was born in Laiwu County (now Laiwu), Shandong, in October 1960.
 In February 1978, he entered Jining Business School, majoring in statistics.

 After graduating in December 1979, he was assigned to the Shandong Provincial Administration for Industry and Commerce, where he eventually became its deputy director in August 2000.
 He joined the Chinese Communist Party (CCP) in April 1984.
 In December 2006, he was transferred to Linyi and appointed executive vice mayor.
 In January 2011, he was named acting mayor, confirmed in the following month.
 He became director of Shandong Development and Reform Commission in February 2013, and served until July 2015, when he was chosen as vice governor of Shandong.

-In February 2017, he was appointed director of the State Administration of Grain (soon was reshuffled as the National Food and Strategic Reserves Administration in March 2018), and was admitted to member of the CCP National Development and Reform Commission Committee, the commission's top authority.
+In February 2017, he was appointed director of the State Grain Reserve Bureau (soon was reshuffled as the National Food and Strategic Reserves Administration in March 2018), and was admitted to member of the CCP National Development and Reform Commission Committee, the commission's top authority.